Alex Hodgman: Super Rugby and international career

-2020-21

 With All Blacks loosehead prop, Karl Tu'inukuafe, suffering from injuries in 2020, Hodgman was elevated to a starting role in the Blues during Super Rugby Aotearoa.
 At the end of Super Rugby, Hodgman was named in the South Island team, for the 2020 North vs South rugby union match.
 Although Hodgman did not play in the match due to a minor injury, he was selected for New Zealand's international team, the All Blacks, the following day.

-Hodgman made his international debut for New Zealand on the 8th October 2020, in a 27-7 win against Australia.
+Hodgman made his international debut for New Zealand on 8 October 2020, in a 27-7 win against Australia.
 Hodgman replaced an injured Joe Moody in the first half.

 In a 2021 Blues game against the Highlanders, Hodgman was sent off, after receiving a red card.
 Though Hodgman started for the Blues in the Super Rugby Trans-Tasman final, he was not selected for the All Blacks in 2021.

+In 2024 Hodgman moved to the Queensland Reds and was then selected for the Wallabies team to play Georgia at Sydney.
+He became the fourth player to represent both Australia and New Zealand, joining Des Connor, Ted Jessep and Owen Stephens.
+He was the first to do so in 50 years.